code-mattclaffey/Performance-Kit-V2/_site/tutorials/01/index.md

 ![An image diagram of the devtool network and highlights of the performance improvement after we make the change](/assets/img/exercises/01/01-waterfall-step-6.webp)

-> **Note:** make sure you inline this above any render blocking asset as it will slow down the load of these fonts.
+> **Note:** Make sure you inline this above any render blocking asset as it will slow down the load of these fonts.

 ### Resources